LC-burigo/Instagram_Database_clone/README.md

 # Instagram_Database_clone
 ### In this repository, you can see an attempt to make a kind of instagram database with some operations!!!
-The explanation of this project will be divides in 3 parts:
+The explanation of this project will be divid in 3 parts:
 1. Tables databases flow chart
 2. Functions
 3. Packages and Programs